 - Boot using QEMU, you should see the MAINMENU files being detected and the WINDOWS .iso and .imgPTN files counted (if any) – press SPACEBAR to pause the screen and check it.
 Press SPACEBAR twice quickly to continue to the next point.

 - Press ENTER to continue to the Main Menu.
 You should see E2B report that at least one Windows Install file is present if you previously copied an iso into one of the \_ISO\WINDOWS\xxxx folders.

 - Go to the UTILITIES Menu and choose ‘ls (DIR)‘ and then choose one of the menu folders.

 - Check the name, extension and size of any payload file that was missing from the menu.

-Step 2 - Test on several different REAL SYSTEMS (can't boot to E2B)
+Step 2 – Test on several different REAL SYSTEMS (if you can’t boot to E2B)

 Tip: If you suspect a problem with your BIOS (e.g. boots with flashing cursor), always SWITCH OFF YOUR SYSTEM and then switch it on again to test a USB drive.
 Do NOT reset or reboot the computer (warm reboot) because the BIOS may detect the USB geometry and device type only on power up.

 For instance, on power-up, your BIOS may determine that your USB drive should be treated as a USB ZIP drive or USB Floppy drive.
 If you then re-partition and reformat the USB drive as a USB HDD, the BIOS may still attempt to boot it as a USB floppy unless you switch off and then switch it on again so that POST re-detects and re-enumerates the USB drive on power-up.To boot from an E2B USB drive, you must set up the BIOS\UEFI firmware correctly for MBR\CSM booting.
 See here for BIOS settings for different systems.